 - Some brokers will do the comparisons for you, once you’ve provided details, giving you the best secured, unsecured asset finance and flexible facility loans from its panel.

-- Check for arrangement or security fees before signing up.
+Check for arrangement or security fees before signing up.
 Arrangement fees typically correlate with the amount being borrowed (eg fee of £250 for £10,00-£15,000).
-However, some banks do not charge; for example Lloyds has recently scrapped arrangement fees for business loans up to £25,000.
-Any arrangement fees will be deleted from the overall borrowed amount.
+However, some banks do not charge.

 - The shorter the loan period, the higher the interest rate.

 - The length of the loan repayments could be anywhere from a month to 15 years.

 - Some companies offer mentoring and support after the loan has been accepted; an experience individual will offer business guidance on a 1:1 basis, advising on decisions and ideas but also providing a trusted shoulder to lean on when you’re feeling anxious.

 What happens if I’ve been rejected for a small business loan?